 To rank the best nursing schools at HBCUs, Nursing School Hub editors first had to research what HBCUs offered nursing programs.
 From there, we ranked programs according to factors that have a real, practical impact on career opportunity and return on investment: Reputation, Student Satisfaction, Cost, and Salary Potential.
 With data from IPEDS, College Scorecard, Niche, and U.S. News & World Report, students can be sure the NSH ranking of the best HBCU nursing colleges is leading them in the right direction.

-Alcorn State University’s Balmat School of Nursing offers well-regarded Associate of Science in Nursing, Bachelor of Science in Nursing and Master of Science in Nursing degrees.
+Alcorn State University’s Balmat School of Nursing offers well-regarded nursing programs.
+Students can choose from an Associate of Science in Nursing, Bachelor of Science in Nursing, and Master of Science in Nursing degrees.
 All degrees are accredited by ACEN (Accreditation Commission for Education in Nursing).
-The nursing program at Alcorn State is distinguished by its state of the art educational facilities, which is an area where some HBCUs fall short.
-Alcorn State is a leader among HBCUs with nursing programs and HBCU nursing colleges for its cutting-edge facilities.
+Furthermore, the nursing program at Alcorn State uses state-of-the-art educational facilities, which is an area where some HBCUs fall short.
+The school is a leader among HBCUs with nursing programs and HBCU nursing colleges for its cutting-edge facilities.

 Alcorn State is one of the oldest and most prestigious HBCUs in the United States.
 In fact, it is the first black land grant college in the country.
 Many students are drawn to the school not just for its prestige, but also for its beautiful rural Mississippi campus.
-Alcorn State’s School of Nursing was founded in 1977, making it one of the oldest schools of nursing at an HBCU in the southern United States.
+Alcorn State’s School of Nursing opened in 1977.
+So, it is one of the oldest schools of nursing at an HBCU in the southern United States.

-The Dymally School of Nursing at the Charles R. Drew University of Medicine and Science (CDU) offers Bachelor’s in Nursing and Master’s in Nursing degrees that are accredited by the Commission on Collegiate Nursing Education.
+The Dymally School of Nursing at the Charles R. Drew University of Medicine and Science (CDU) offers Bachelors in Nursing and Masters in Nursing degrees.
+Additionally, the programs have accreditation from the Commission on Collegiate Nursing Education.
 These programs are known for emphasizing the role of nurses in communities historically underserved by medical professionals.
 While several other HBCUs have a similar focus, this is rare among nursing schools as a whole.
-Students who are looking at HBCU nursing programs that will prepare them to serve disadvantaged communities may want to pick CDU out of their list of HBCU nursing colleges.
+Students who want to serve disadvantaged communities may want to pick CDU out of their list of HBCU nursing colleges.

 Florida A&M University offers bachelor’s and master’s nursing degrees through its School of Nursing.
 FAMU’s nursing degrees are accredited by ACEN.
 As a university with high research activity, FAMU’s nursing programs incorporate the latest advances in medical research into their clinical practice-based curriculum, which ensures that graduates are well-rounded and ready to take on a variety of careers in the nursing field.